tonyg/squeak-actors/proxies.md

 `BlockingTransientActorProxy`.
 Messages sent this way internally allocate an `ActorPromise`, but do not expose it: instead, they immediately wait for the promise to be resolved or rejected.
-These messages *eventually* either return a value or signal `BrokenPromise`.
+These messages *eventually* either return a value or signal an error.

 {: .implementation-note}